-He returned to Vancouver on 20 June 1919, after soldiering for three years and 357 days in the ranks of the Canadian Army, one of as many as 10,000 Ukrainian Canadians who had so served.
+He returned to Vancouver on June 20, 1919, after soldiering for almost four years in the ranks of the Canadian Army.

 Honourably discharged, Konowal was subsequently troubled by medical and other problems, most thought to be a consequence of his war wounds.
 Nevertheless, by 1928, he had begun to rebuild his life.
-He enlisted in the Ottawa-based Governor General's Foot Guards.
-He remarried in 1934, taking for his second wife a widow, Juliette Leduc-Auger.
-(His first wife, Anna, and their daughter, Maria, were lost in Ukraine during the Stalinist terror.)
+He enlisted in the Ottawabased Governor General's Foot Guards.
+He re-married in 1934.
+His first wife, Anna, and their daughter, Maria, died in the Ukraine during the Stalinist regime.